rks101/egnet/README.md

 ## Storage Controllers and Drives

-To list drives and storage controllers:
+To list drives and storage controllers, use lshw with class disk and storage.
+The sample output below shows RAID, SATA, NVMe controllers, and NVMe SSD disk.

 ```
 $ lshw -class disk -class storage
   *-raid